 So why do we eat more when we drink diet soda?
 Emerging evidence suggests that artificial sweeteners cause sugar cravings.
 It seems that the brain and body, having been alerted to the promise of sugar by the artificially sweetened drink, prepare for a jolt of calories or fuel.
 But the fuel does not come and the brain and body react to this betrayal by unleashing a metabolic storm that causes sugar craving.
 The reduction in calories from diet soda is more than offset by those gained from eating more.
 We drink diet soda.
 We eat more sugary food.
 We gain weight.
 It is a vicious cycle.
 Voila.
 We are the most overweight and obese nation in the industrialized world.

-Page 2 of 2 - Those reaching for diet drinks as part of a weight loss program need to understand this and make adjustments in the type and amount of solid food consumed.
+Those reaching for diet drinks as part of a weight loss program need to understand this and make adjustments in the type and amount of solid food consumed.

 We are learning it is hard to outsmart our primitive brain and circumvent our natural tendencies for sweet.
 We consumers and the diet soda industry are being reminded, “It's not nice to fool Mother Nature.”
 Diet soda is making regular soda, with its high fructose corn syrup, look like a health food.
 Maybe water is not so bad after all.